For foreign students

 For prospective PhD students

 Our department encourages comparative work on various languages (beyond Czech), and we welcome international students in the PhD program.
 The PhD group has weekly seminars in English, and we encourage students to write their PhD theses in English.
 Each term, the department invites leading international scholars for short-term visits as well as longer research stays.
-Among our most distinguished guests, we can name Gillian Ramchand, Jonathan Bobaljik, Marcel den Dikken, Susi Wurmbrand, Tarald Taraldsen and Tobias Scheer (a.o.), as well as Michal Starke, who taught here a full course on verbs in spring 2017 and who from spring 2018 became a profesor of the department.
+Among our most distinguished guests, we can name Gillian Ramchand, Jonathan Bobaljik, Marcel den Dikken, Susi Wurmbrand, Tarald Taraldsen and Tobias Scheer (a.o.), as well as Michal Starke, who taught a course on verbs in Spring 2017 and has now become a professor in the department.

 If you are interested in applying for the PhD program, please contact Pavel Caha for more practical details (when and how to apply, what scholarships are available, etc.).